xiaoylu/leetcode_category/BackTrackingSubsets/Readme.md

         return ret
 ```

+This problem has another version: return the minimum number of cuts s.t. each cut is a palindrome.
+DP solution: keep extending the last cut, and update the dp[j] if last cut reaches index j.

 **LC 784.
 Letter Case Permutation** Transform every letter individually to be lowercase or uppercase, return all combinations.
 Input: S = "a1b2"
 Output: `["a1b2", "a1B2", "A1b2", "A1B2"]`